Have you ever wanted to empty a half dozen rounds of 12-gauge in just a couple of seconds?

 All of this combines to make semi-autos an excellent choice for new gun owners.

 Just make sure you read the manual to understand proper cleaning and lubrication, as well as your gun’s recommended ammo and malfunction-clearing procedures.

 Of course, any time you use the word “best” to describe anything, someone somewhere is going to disagree with you, and that’s to be expected here.

-That being said, these are the guns we’ve tested and used ourselves, and we feel confident recommending them to you.
-If you see a gun listed that shouldn’t be or feel like we left one off, please let us know in the comments below.
+That said, these are the guns we’ve tested and used ourselves.
+So, we feel confident recommending them to you.

 Semi-automatic shotguns are perfect for hunting and are commonly used to take all varieties of game birds, as well as hogs, deer, and other medium to large game.